Motor Vehicle Regulations

 - 151/157 Church St

 - 156 High St - Directly behind Wes Wings only

-All First Year Student are required to park in Vine Street Lot at all times.
+All First Year Students are required to park in Vine Street Lot at all times, including weekends/evenings.

 Students may not park in O Lot (Observatory Lot) or Clark Lot at any time.

 Students may park in the faculty/staff lots at the following times:

 Student vehicles found parked in faculty/staff lots after 2am Sunday-Thursday will be ticketed, towed, or immobilized.
 Parking enforcement is effective all year including during breaks.

 The Office of Public Safety reserves the right to restrict parking in any campus lot during or after normal business hours for special events or emergencies.